rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 Zoom to 2025, computational psychiatry is a well established and diverse Research discipline, with its own academic [research journal](https://cpsyjournal.org).
 The early psychiatry post-doc is now an emeritus professor and NVIDA Jetson AGX edge applications and hardware integration developer.

 A quick review of Journal papers reveals the current great breadth and depth of current "cpsy" research and clinical applications.
+A comprehensive professional review of the field is available at [Nature Molecular Psychiatry](https://www.nature.com/articles/s41380-022-01743-z.pdf).

 From a personal perspective, it only seems a matter of time before FDA-tested and approved commercial online computational psychiatry applications are accepted for "billable clinical consultations" by major healthcare systems and provider management.